- Nationally Rated

 - Investment Policy Statement

-Understanding 529 Basics
+Understanding 529 Plans

 What’s a beneficiary?

-- You can change the beneficiary to another member of the family for their college expenses.
+You can leave the funds in the account for them to use later or change the beneficiary to another member of the family.